cloudmesh/technologies/chapters/tech/cloudstack.md

-Availability Zones which is the largest unit within cloud stack deployment that has one or more Pods and access to secondary storage which consists of templates, ISO images or snapshots [@www-cloustackconcept].
+Availability Zones which is the largest unit within cloud stack deployment that has one or more Pods and access to secondary storage which consists of templates, ISO images or snapshots [@www-cloudstackconcept].
 Today Apache cloud stack services a wide variety of customers including Apple, Bell Canada, Zynga, Hwuai.
 Today cloud stack professional has vast job opportunities.
 Knowledgeable cloud stack professionals are in high demand within start-ups and large